Python DataFrame In Data Science

 DataFrames allow filtering data based on specific conditions, making it easy to work with only relevant data.

-# Filtering rows where Age is greater than 23
+# Filtering rows where Age > 23

 filtered_df = df[df['Age'] > 23]